Public Health Snapshot: Clay County, GA

 Recommended Policy Actions

-Based on Clay County's status as a care desert, these actions prioritize closing the distance between patients and providers:
+Based on Clay County's status as a care desert, these actions prioritize closing the distance between patients and providers, lifting local health baselines closer to state standards:

 Prevention